International Conference for the Launching of YSP Asia and Pacific Region #Thailand

 The Honorable Minister continued saying, “I am very pleased that your movement, your programs, tap into the foundation of character that is love.
 Therefore, the Thai government will continue to support all activities, from any movement in fact, that promotes the spreading of love because when love manifests as understanding then nonviolence is there automatically.”

 Dr. Sun Jin Moon, a graduate from Harvard University, encouraged young people to achieve distinction in their career choices and especially to cultivate universal virtues and values.
 She said, “In addition to the acquisition of the skills required for excellence in a career, it is also equally important, if not more important, that we develop our moral character by cultivating virtues such as empathy, and living for the sake of others.”

 Holding back her tears Dr. Moon continued, “Thus, my parents placed family at the core of their global vision of peace.
 In fact, it is by building families of true love, raising children of good character, guided by the principle of living for the sake of world peace that we contribute to sustainable peace.”

-Other speakers at the Inaugural Session included Gen. Terdsak Marrome, President, UPF-Thailand, who paid tribute to Thailand’s late Monarch, HRH King Bhumibol Adulyadej, and gave Welcome Remarks.
+Other speakers at the inaugural session included Gen. Terdsak Marrome, President, UPF Thailand; who paid tribute to Thailand’s late Monarch, HRH King Bhumibol Adulyadej, and offered welcoming remarks.

 Hon.
 Dr. Pen Pannha, MP, Member of the Permanent Committee and President of the Commission on Legislation and Justice of the Cambodian National Assembly, reminded everyone that, “Ending wars is an enormous and difficult task for us all.
 But maintaining and ensuring peace – particularly strengthening the culture of peace – is a duty to be fulfilled before we achieve complete sustainable development.”